 Smoking while pregnant exposes the mother and their unborn child to an increased risk of health problems.
-The percentage of women who smoked during pregnancy on the Gold Coast in 2014-16 (7.1%) was lower compared to the national rate (10.4%).
-Both the national and Gold Coast rate has decreased in recent years.

-Gold Coast rate has decreased from 10.8% in 2012-14 to 7.1% in 2014-16.
-Southport had the highest percentage of women who smoked while pregnant in 2014-16 with 9.6% while Coolangatta had the lowest with 3.6% (Figure 6).
-Data on child and maternal health on the Gold Coast compared to Queensland for Aboriginal and Torres Strait Islander population can be seen on the following pages.
+The percentage of women who smoked during pregnancy in the GCPHN region in 2014-2016 (7.1 per cent) was lower compared to the national rate (10.4 per cent).
+Both the national and GCPHN region's rate has decreased in recent years.
+The GCPHN region's rate has decreased from 10.8 per cent in 2012-2014 to 7.1 per cent in 2014-2016.
+Southport had the highest percentage of women who smoked while pregnant in 2014-2016 with 9.6 per cent while Coolangatta had the lowest with 3.6 per cent (Figure 6).
+Data on child and maternal health on the Gold Coast compared to Queensland for Aboriginal and Torres Strait Islander population can be seen on subsequent pages.